 But what do Six Sigma belt levels mean?
 These certifications indicate the roles that individuals are qualified to play in completing projects and promoting quality management practices.
-An online LSS certificate program equips professionals to be active participants in optimizing their company culture and avoiding downtime.
+An online lean six sigma certificate program equips professionals to be active participants in optimizing their company culture and avoiding downtime.

 Get to know each of the rankings so you can build skills that will help your company function more smoothly and advance your career.

 Professionals are considered Six Sigma White Belts if they have not undergone a formal certification program or extended training.
 A single session with an overview of relevant methods and vocabulary for LSS shows workers at all levels of an organization how they contribute to efficient, reliable outcomes.
 With this basic grounding, White Belts participate in projects and problem-solving tasks related to quality management and waste reduction.